 This recipe packs in flavorful spices, and you can add jalapeno peppers for a spicy option!
 Feel free to serve with vegan sour cream or mix in vegan cheese shreds.
 I like to serve with tomato salsa for some extra freshness.

-Ingredients and Substitutions for Vegan Black Bean Dip
+Vegan Black Bean Dip Ingredients

 This recipe uses simple ingredients, most of which you likely have on hand!
 Every ingredient, apart from the black beans, is used for flavor and you can customize them if you want to.